 Currently, MetroCom dispatchers are certified Emergency Medical Dispatch (EMD) and utilize APCO's Emergency Medical Dispatch program with physical, flip chart, guide cards.
 Our quality assurance (QA) system is conducted by two Dispatch Supervisors who listen to random calls or sections of radio traffic for each, individual dispatchers.
 They utilize Eventide Mediaworks to score and track the QA results.
 No Law Enforcement pre- and post- arrival instruction are in place at this time.
-Nexus to terrorism - Priority Dispatch is not currently available for medical nor law enforcement this process will aid in the reporting of suspicious activity or events and aid in the repose to an attack by providing a consistent process to the reporting, initial aid to victims via phone and coordination of EMS/LE response.
+Nexus to terrorism - Priority Dispatch is not currently available for medical nor law enforcement this process will aid in the reporting of suspicious activity or events and aid in the reporting of suspicious activity or coordination of EMS/LE response.